 ½ teaspoon 2.5 g Himalayan Sea Salt

-1 cup 200 g Xylitol Xyla Brand Only (For Low Carb, Keto & Candida Diets)
+1 cup 200 g Xylitol Sweet Natural Trading Brand Only For Low Carb, Keto & Candida Diets

 ½ teaspoon Organic Ground Vanilla Bean Organic Traditions Brand

-Heat Water in separate saucepan on low heat for 2-3 minutes & remove from heat
+Heat Water in a saucepan on low heat for 2-3 minutes & remove from heat